Jamie Lawson (American football)

-Jamie Lee Lawson (born October 2, 1965) is an American former professional football fullback in the National Football League (NFL) for the Tampa Bay Buccaneers from 1989 to 1990 and New England Patriots in 1990.
-He played college football at Nicholls State University and was selected in the fifth round of the 1989 NFL draft with the 117th overall pick.
+Jamie Lee Lawson (born October 2, 1965) is an American former professional football player who was a fullback in the National Football League (NFL) for the Tampa Bay Buccaneers from 1989 to 1990 and New England Patriots in 1990.
+He played college football for the Nicholls State Colonels and was selected in the fifth round of the 1989 NFL draft with the 117th overall pick.